Liu Xuan (gymnast): Post-gymnastics career

 At the 2008 Summer Olympics in Beijing, Liu served as the on-site gymnastics reporter for Hong Kong broadcaster TVB.

 In July 2009, she became a contracted actress for TVB.

 Personal life

-Liu married her boyfriend, musician Wang Tao, in Happy Valley, Hong Kong in December 2013.
+Liu was married her boyfriend, musician Wang Tao, in Happy Valley, Hong Kong in December 2013.

+In 2015, Liu Xuan gave birth to a son and in 2020, Liu Xuan gave birth to a daughter.